 All photos courtesy of Jonathan Higbee

 Every week, we invite Untapped Cities readers to join us on a tour of the off-limits hospital complex on Ellis Island, which includes access to places not normally offered on other public tours.
-Since its initial launch, the tour has been one of our most popular events — and due to public demand, we’ve added new dates on September 17th and 23rd (and through to next year).
+Since its initial launch, the tour has been one of our most popular events — and due to public demand, we’ve added dates through to the next year.

 Photographer Jonathan Higbee joined us for a tour earlier in the year and put together a stunning photo gallery of the experience.
 Higbee, whose love for photograph evolved when he moved to New York, writes the following:

 …Obviously this was a photography paradise, and the portable power and quality of the Hasselblad X1D rose to the challenge.
 Even with my eye and mind trained on capturing the story as I saw it, the ruinous halls and rooms and structure were potent reminders of the untold stories and dreams and nightmares this special place holds.

 Although once the standard for United States medical care (and later transformed to the FBI headquarters when the island served as a detention center), the Ellis Island hospital has been left to decay for nearly 60 years.
 Looking at its desolate, skeletal frame now, it’s difficult to imagine the now-abandoned complex as one of the largest public health undertakings in American history.